Moving to Frankfurt: city profile, where to live in Frankfurt, International Schools and expatriate life in Frankfurt.

 Frankfurt Districts – Where to live

 Frankfurt with its surroundings offers a wide range of rental property.
-One can choose between luxurious single apartments near the banking district, large family apartments, sometimes with its own private garden, or a villa in or out of town.
+One can choose between luxurious single apartments near the banking district, large family apartments, sometimes with its own private garden, or a mansion in or out of town.
 Every Frankfurt district has its own flair and feel.
 Young bankers choose Westend, while young families move to Nordend or Sachsenhausen.

-The core of Frankfurt itself belongs to rather costly places to live, when it comes to rental prices.
+The core of Frankfurt itself belongs to rather costly places to live when it comes to rental prices.

-Surroundings of Frankfurt are often chosen by families, especially with children in a school age.
+Surroundings of Frankfurt are often chosen by families, especially with children in school age.
 International schools have its base on the outskirts of the city and hence the Taunus area with Bad Soden, Königstein and Kronberg, are chosen by expats with families.

 As an alternative to Frankfurt, Wiesbaden offers a quieter atmosphere.
 There is an international school there and bi-lingual kindergartens.
 It is a spa town with a park located in the middle of the city.
 It offers a good choice of shopping and leisure activities.
 The feeling of the town is rather residential.

-The driving times to Frankfurt however, are around 40 minutes without the traffic.
+The driving times to Frankfurt, however, are around 40 minutes without the traffic.

 Another up-market district, beloved by Frankfurters, both young professionals as well as young families.
 It is home to many restaurants and bars, as well as fancy boutiques located at the Oeder Weg or Berger Strasse.
 Nordend belongs to one of the greenest districts in Frankfurt with several parks and Chinese Garden.
 It’s part of Holzhausenviertel, is one of the most desired and expensive places to live in the city.

-Lively & vibrant district preferred by young people offers a mix of newly built high quality apartments & ancient buildings.
+Lively & vibrant district preferred by young people offers a mix of newly built high-quality apartments & ancient buildings.
 Schweizer Platz with Schweizer Street is the core of the area with international restaurants and bars.